EmDe99/blocket-bostad-scraper/README.md

 "areaIdentifier": [],
 ```

-To (if you want to scrape only from the Stockholm area):
+To (if you want to, for example, only scrape from the Stockholm area):

 ```
 "areaIdentifier": ["se/stockholm"]